JDLeongomez/JDL_website/content/en/publication/Fiala2026_first_impressions/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Acuerdo transcultural", "Características faciales", "Personas WEIRD", "Morfometría geométrica"]
+tags = ["Cross-Cultural Agreement", "Facial Characteristics", "WEIRD people", "Geometric Morphometrics"]

 # Projects (optional).
 #   Associate this publication with one or more of your projects.